National Voter Corps mobilizes volunteers to assist voting organizations nationwide. Our voting system is in crisis.

 - Our dynamic 50-State Volunteer Map helps volunteers easily find voter empowerment organizations in each state.

-- We build coalitions with groups such as CUVO working with underrepresented voting communities—minority groups, disabled citizens, young people and the elderly.
+- We build coalitions with groups such as Reclaim Our Vote to work with suppressed voters of color and underrepresented voting communities—minority groups, disabled citizens, young people and the elderly.

 - We also focus on strengthening ties between those groups working with our most vulnerable voting populations.
 Access to the polls can be harder for some citizens than for others.
 We look for ways to work with in-state organizations to help people get to their local polling place.